pravega/pravega/documentation/src/docs/pravega-concepts.md

 - If multiple Readers are reading a Stream and backs up for a while and then again when it performs re-reads, it is assured that no reordering would have happened.

-## ReaderGroup Checkpoints
+## Reader Group Checkpoints

-Pravega provides the ability for an application to initiate a **Checkpoint** on a ReaderGroup.
-The idea with a Checkpoint is to create a consistent "point in time" persistence of the state of each Reader in the ReaderGroup, by using a specialized Event (_Checkpoint Event_) to signal each Reader to preserve its state.
-Once a Checkpoint has been completed, the application can use the Checkpoint to reset all the Readers in the ReaderGroup to the known consistent state represented by the Checkpoint.
+Pravega provides the ability for an application to initiate a **Checkpoint** on a Reader Group.
+The idea with a Checkpoint is to create a consistent "point in time" persistence of the state of each Reader in the Reader Group, by using a specialized Event (_Checkpoint Event_) to signal each Reader to preserve its state.
+Once a Checkpoint has been completed, the application can use the Checkpoint to reset all the Readers in the Reader Group to the known consistent state represented by the Checkpoint.

-For more details on working with ReaderGroups, Please see [ReaderGroup Basics](basic-reader-and-writer.md#readergroup-basics).
+For more details on working with Reader Groups, Please see [Reader Group Basics](basic-reader-and-writer.md#Reader Group-basics).

 ## Transactions